J-Labodi/Currency-Converter/README.md

 ZAR |	South African Rand

-The following request provides accessability to the microservice, supplying required paramaters such as conversion from & to, amount of conversion and format.
+The following request provides accessibility to the microservice, supplying required parameters such as conversion from & to, amount of conversion and format.

 `http://localhost/atwd1/assignment/?from=GBP&to=JPY&amnt=10.35&format=xml`